Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 Honorable Mention

-The Lowa Alpine Expert GTX (click here for womens version) is a great choice for buyers seeking an affordable boot that performs well on both ice and mixed routes but is comfortable enough to put in multiple miles on the trails, too.
+The Lowa Alpine Expert GTX (click here for womens version) gets an honorable mention for its versatility.
+A great choice for buyers seeking an affordable boot that performs well on ice and mixed routes yet is comfortable enough to put in multiple miles on the trails too.

 While the Expert GTX isn’t warm enough for climbs in anything south of 25 degrees, they offer a comfort and agility upgrade on most competitors on this list thanks to their light weight, nimble feel, and precision-oriented design.